 - Chocolate-I use dark chocolate to keep this recipe healthy.
 If you are not a dark chocolate fan, I suggest you try with 55% cocoa.
 I believe you’ll enjoy it.

-I cut these bars into small pieces as they are very filling.
+I cut these healthy no bake peanut butter bars into small pieces as they are very filling.
 Both oatmeal and peanut butter are rich in vitamins and minerals.
 Honey is not a refined sugar but still high in sugar and calories.
 So keep this in mind.

 If you want to eat 2 tablespoons of peanut butter a day as recommended (Healthy Serving Size of Peanut Butter),you should consume 1 large bar or 2 small bars.